 To minimise the impact:

-- Works will begin during the school summer holidays, when traffic volumes are lower
+• Works began during the school summer holidays, when traffic volumes are were lower

-- Two-way temporary traffic lights will be used instead of full road closures
+• Two-way temporary traffic lights are being used instead of full road closures

-Clear signage will be in place, and we’ll keep local residents, businesses and commuters updated throughout the project.
+Clear signage is in place, and we’ll keep local residents, businesses and commuters updated throughout the project.

 Service disruptions